sandepal-org/mq01-ops/README.md

 ## Create namespaces

+As the tutorial proceeds, we'll see how the YAMLs in `mq01-ops` **fully** define the MQ related resources deployed to the cluster.
+In fact, we're going to set up the cluster such that it is **automatically** updated whenever the `mq01-ops` repository is updated.
+This concept is called **continuous deployment** and we'll use Tekton and ArgoCD to achieve it.

-Let's use some YAML in `mq01-ops` to define some namespaces in our cluster:
+For now, let's use some YAML in `mq01-ops` to define some namespaces in our
+cluster:

 Issue the following command: